julkue/wabp/README.md

 Learn more about this task at the [wiki](https://github.com/julmot/jmBoilerplate/wiki/Prod-build).

 ### 3.3 Local deployment
 Deploy the generated output to a local target.
 Run it with `$ grunt deploy-local`.
+This assumes that you have already ran the production build.

 **Options:**